Point-like bounding chains in open Gromov-Witten theory: Introduction

 \subsubsection{Future plans}

-We expect the cohomological assumption of Theorem~\ref{thm1} can be weakened to allow the case where the restriction map $H^m(X;\R) \to H^m(L;\R)$ is surjective for $0 < m < n.$ Also, we expect analogs of Theorems~\ref{thm1},~\ref{thm2}, and~\ref{Welsch}, to hold in even dimensions.
-We plan to elaborate in future papers.
+Work in progress proves an analog of Theorem~\ref{thm1} under the weaker cohomological assumption that the restriction map $H^m(X;\R) \to H^m(L;\R)$ is surjective for $0 < m < n.$ As mentioned in Remark~\ref{rem:neven}, work in progress modifies the definition of the invariants $\ogw_{\beta,k}$ in even dimensions so they no longer vanish when $k > 1.$ Theorem~\ref{Welsch} extends accordingly as mentioned in Remark~\ref{rem:noddlim}.
+Another work in progress extends the definition of the invariants so that $L$ need not be orientable.
 Furthermore, we plan to apply the techniques of the present paper to the non-compact Calabi-Yau setting studied in~\cite{GopakumarVafa} and~\cite{AganagicVafa}.